 $100 to $1,500 with a repayment term of 62 days.
 One distinct feature of iCASH is their Cashback program which

-rewards regular users with up to 20% on the cost of their loan, making it a great choice for repeat users and
+rewards regular users with up to 20% on the cost of their loan, making it the best short-term loans online, a great choice for repeat users and

 those seeking long-term financial solutions.